The Best Color Palettes for Modern Design

 Conclusion: restraint wins

 Pick fewer colors and use them with intent.
 Build a system, not a mood board.
-Open the Color Palette Generator and start with one hero color right now — the rest of your design system will fall into place.
+Define semantic tokens so any designer on your team can build consistently.
+Test contrast before launching so you don't exclude users.
+Open the Color Palette Generator and start with one hero color right now.
+The rest of your design system will fall into place around it.

 Ready to put this into action?

-Open Color Palette Generator and try it now — free, no signup.
+Open Color Palette Generator and try it now.
+Free, no account needed.